 Front life

-ALTERNATIVE NAME: Catch drill 2.
+ALTERNATE NAME: Catch drill 2

 EXECUTION: Your arm enters the water and catches the water as usual, but is then pulled up by your ear.
 Hence, this exercise only completes the first half of the pull.

 OBJECTIVE: This exercise focuses on the “entry” and the “catch” in the stroke.
-A poor catch phase represents a limitation in terms of technique for many swimmers and this is something that may be addressed by using this exercise.
+A poor catch phase represents a limitation in technique for many swimmers and this exercise will help fix it.

 Background: Derived from biomechanical theories.